 Credit Note Video

-This has been a guide to Credit Note and why is it issued?
-Here we also discuss the accounting of credit notes and its characteristics.
+This has been a guide to Credit Note and its meaning.
+Here we also discuss the accounting of credit notes, why are they issued and its characteristics.
 You can also learn about basic accounting from these articles below –